 Army Wounded Warriors Program Local Contact:

-U.S. Army Warrior Transition Command (WTC) SRI Contractor
+U.S. Army Warrior Transition Command (WTC) AFSC Contractor

 AW2 online: www.WTC.army.mil/AW2

 AW2 blog: http://AW2.armylive.dodlive.mil

 Special Eligibility and Coordination of Care for Combat Veterans Serving in Combat Theater After 11/11/1998- Returning Servicemembers (OEF/OIF/OND)